 1. Interpretation and definitions3

-2 Name5
+2. Name5

 3 Principal purpose5

-4 Powers5
+4 Powers6

-5 Commitments6
+5 Commitments

-6 Framework7
+6 Framework8

 7 Membership and constituencies8

-8 Disqualification from membership10
+8 Disqualification from membership11

 9 Termination of membership11

-10 The role of members11
+10 The role of members12

 11 The Council of Governors12

-12 Roles and responsibilities of the Council of Governors20
+12 Roles and responsibilities of the Council of Governors21

-13 Meetings of the Council of Governors21
+13 Meetings of the Council of Governors23

-14 Council of Governors - referral to the Panel22
+14 Council of Governors - referral to the Panel24

-15 Annual Members' Meeting23
+15 Annual Members' Meeting24

-16 Board of Directors24
+16 Board of Directors25

-17 Roles and responsibilities of the Secretary of the trust
+17 Roles and responsibilities of the Company Secretary of the Trust

 18 Registers

 19 Public documents

 20 External auditor

 21 Accounts

-22 Annual reports and forward plans and non-NHS work
+22 Annual reports, forward plans and non-NHS work

-23 Presentation of the annual accounts and reports to the Governors and members 37
+23 Presentation of the annual accounts and reports to the Governors and members

 24 Indemnity

-25 Execution of documents 38
+25 Execution of documents 40

-26 Dispute resolution procedures
+26 Dispute resolution procedures 40

-27 Amendment of the Constitution
+27 Amendment of the constitution 40

-28 Mergers etc. and significant transactions
+28 Mergers etc. and significant transactions 41

-29 Head office and website 40

-Annex α Α 41

-Annex (B 43
+Annex A42

-Annex ۲ C 95
+Annex B45

-Annex (D 97
+Annex D

 Annex E